ntsakonas/dxccbeampos/README.md

 ```

 This shows that although we are 1088.88 Km closer than the Greek station we are 68.01 degrees to their right, which is quite off the main direction.
-If the station is using a highly directive antenna, we probably are off into their null.
+If the station is using a highly directive antenna, we probably are off the main lobe and into their null.

 ## How to run it